Inner London Magistrates Court Poor Box

 Individuals cannot apply directly to this charity.
 Applications must be made through a probation officer or social worker on behalf of someone who has appeared before the Inner London Magistrates Courts (including the Inner London Family Proceedings Court and Youth Courts).
 The probation officer or social worker should contact ILMCPBF at Ealing Magistrates Court to submit an application.

-For Organizations:
+For Organisations:

 The charity operates through the traditional “poor box” system, where magistrates direct offenders to make donations as an alternative to prosecution or as part of their sentence.
-These collected funds are then distributed by the trustees to individuals in immediate need and to charitable organizations aligned with their objectives.
+These collected funds are then distributed by the trustees to individuals in immediate need and to charitable organisations aligned with their objectives.

 Application Success Factors